zumasys/docs/site/jbase/coding-corner/cataloging-and-running-programs-and-subroutines/README.md

-# CATALOGING & RUNNING PROGRAMS/SUBROUTINES
+# Cataloging and Running Programs/Subroutines

 <PageHeader />

 ## Understanding BASIC/CATALOG on jBASE

 jBASE differs to other MultiValue platforms in many ways and one of the primary areas is BASIC run-time.
 In jBASE all programs must be cataloged to run.
-The use of:
+For example, the use of:

-e.g.

 ```
  RUN BP MYPROG